 Health care costs will be higher than normal due to pent-up demand.
 Employers that enroll with a health insurer should be in position to resist any outsize premium increases in 2021, if they didn’t see a discount this year related to lower spending as folks put off elective procedures.
 For self-insureds, costs in 2021 will likely rise 10%, unless delays in elective procedures continue.
 Prescription drug costs…up 5%, versus 3% in 2020.
 Treatment drugs for COVID-19 will decline in price.
 Vaccines are likely to be covered by employer plans.
 Office-administered drugs will likely rise more.
 Expect pricier specialty drugs.
 The most expensive: $2-million-per-treatment gene therapy drugs for certain illnesses.

 Costs for airfare, hotel rooms and car rentals will be lower than normal, as travel remains way below usual.
 Note that deep discounts this year will fade as occupancy rises.
-Discounts on airfare and car rentals may not last if bankruptcies and an industry shakeout continue, thus reducing excess capacity.
+According to a bankruptcy attorney, discounts on airfare and car rentals may not last if bankruptcies and an industry shakeout continue, thus reducing excess capacity.
 If a vaccine prompts a resurgence in leisure travel, look for prices to bump up quickly.

 Most tech and telecom costs will fall.
 Tablets and laptops…down 5%-10%.
 Printer and desktop PC prices will fall a lot as demand dips.
 Premium smartphones… flat.
 Lower-cost 5G models will proliferate, though.
 Mobile data prices…down 10% or so.
 Wired bandwidth will be cheaper, though it can vary widely based on location.
 Costs for digital advertising will rise after deep discounts this year as demand plummeted when the economic downturn hit.
 But costs will still be low.